 The Dawes-Redman CTG analysis replaces this with objective measurement of a wide range of trace features, which are then checked against a powerful algorithm derived from the large Oxford database.
-The analysis report states whether the criteria have met, or not met, the criteria.
+The analysis report states whether the criteria is met or not met.
 For further details on the clinical application of the analysis, contact your supplier.